A Worker Cooperative · Founded 2026 · Colorado

 When I was ten years old, my best friend Frank and I had a dream.

-I went into chemical engineering — partly because I'd read that more Fortune 500 CEOs came from engineering than any other major, and partly because chemical engineering teaches you to think in systems.
+I went into chemical engineering for two reasons.
+I had read that more Fortune 500 CEOs came from engineering than any other major, and I knew that chemical engineering teaches you to think in systems.
 I believed that if I understood systems deeply enough, I could eventually build the one that mattered.
 I thought having the right background would give me something to start with.
 Something to invent.
 A way in.

 But somewhere along the way, I forgot myself.